- How to Install Visual Studio Code Editor in Ubuntu & Debian

-The Yum will manage the gpg key for you, But you can also Import the package signing GPG key on your system using the following command.
+DNF package manager will automatically manage the gpg key for you, but you can also Import the package signing GPG key on your system using the following command.

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc

-After importing GPG key, Let’s use commands to install Visual Studio Code on your RHEL based system.
+After importing the GPG key, Let’s use commands to install Visual Studio Code on your RHEL-based system.

 Step 3 – Launch Visual Studio Code

 The Visual Studio Code has been installed on your system.
 You can now launch the Visual Studio Code editor on your system using the desktop menu.
 After that create a new file or open files and directories using the File menu.